ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

         const x _ = x
         type instance IsJust (Just _) = True   -- happens in types, too!

+      I will call these underscores "ignoreds".
+(Please suggest a better name.)

    b.
 In expressions, a ``_`` means a part of an expression for which you want GHC to print its type.
 Example::

         tuple :: (Int, Double, Bool, Char, Float, ShowS)